-Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No : 004 Reviewed by: Angel Hernandez Date: March 23, 2021 Task: C hanging crucible and/or furna ce filter in the Leco Nitrogen Ar halyzer Approved by: Alan Shobert Date: March 23, 2021 Step Task Steps Potential Hazards Potential Hazards Controls 1 Removing and replacing the carousel assembly and the loading head.
+Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No: 004 Reviewed by: Angel Hernandez Date: December 21, 2022 Task: Changing the combustion tube in the Leco Nitrogen Analyzer Approved by: Alan Shobert Date: December 21, 2022

+Step Task Steps Potential Hazards Controls 1 Removing and replacing the carousel assembly and the loading head.
 Falling objects (tools and/or Leco components).
 Pinch points and/or strains.
 Thermal burns.
 Standard PPE for the lab is: proper eye protection, lab coat and disposable gloves.
-Ensure there is room (away from the edge of the counter) to place th tools and the Leco components/parts.
+Ensure there is room (away from the edge of the counter) to place the tools and the Leco components/parts.
 Use a lab cart if needed.
-Be aware of the weight of the carousel assembly and the loader hear Use caution when lifting and laying down the heavy components.
+Be aware of the weight of the carousel assembly and the loader head.
+Use caution when lifting and laying down the heavy components.
 The bottom of the loader head could be hot; handle it with caution.
 2 Removing the lance tube, and the lance tube assembly, from the combustion tube; and replacing it with a new lance tube. (continues) Thermal burns.
-Caution: The lance tube is extremely hot (nearly 2,0000 F) when removed from the instrument.
+Caution: The lance tube is extremely hot (nearly 2,000o F) when removed from the instrument.
 Use the lance extractor tool to remove and replace the lance tube assembly.
 Make sure the tool is properly attached to the lance tube assembly before lifting.